lennardong/imagination_machines/README.md

 - I like building things.
 - I spent 10 years building buildings, now I build software.
 - My specialization is in Backend Systems & Machine Learning.

+## FAQ

+### What is our Technology Stack for this course?

+We will use the VSCode IDE for this course.
+- **Docker & DevContainers**: Provides a consistent environment (used as a black box)
+- **HTML**: Single file for displaying the game interface
+- **CSS**: Single file for styling and layout
+- **JavaScript**: Single file for game logic and interactivity

+**Why this stack?** These technologies teach core programming concepts that transfer to any language or framework.
+Once you understand variables, functions, and user interaction patterns, you can apply these ideas whether you're building mobile apps, web services, or data analysis tools.

+**Future paths**: The thinking patterns you'll develop here translate directly to:
+- **Frontend**: React, Vue, Angular for complex web applications
+- **Backend**: Node.js, Python, Java for server-side development
+- **Mobile**: Swift, Kotlin, React Native for mobile apps
+- **Data**: Python, R, SQL for analysis and machine learning

+The language doesn't matter - the problem-solving approach does.

+### What won't we cover?

+Given our focus on core thinking patterns, we'll skip:
+- Version control (Git) - important for teams, not for learning logic
+- Deployment - focus is on building, not publishing
+- Testing frameworks - you'll debug by experimentation instead
+- Development workflows - we'll keep it simple and direct

+You'll gain the foundational thinking that makes learning these tools straightforward later.

 If it really matters...
 - my LinkedIn: https://www.linkedin.com/in/lennardong/